-3.1.3.
-Foreign Venture Capital Investment (FVCI): Foreign investment permitted in specified ventures/ industries identified by the Government

-- Investments under this route are governed by SEBI's Foreign Venture Capital Regulations and RBI's FEMA 20 (R) - Foreign investors are required to seek registration from SEBI in the specified form and submit supporting documents along with payment of fees.
-Registration application to be submitted through online portal - Foreign investors seeking FVCI registration have to mandatorily appoint a Custodian and an Authorised Dealer Bank - Investments under this route is restricted to 10 sectors.
-Additionally, FVCIs have been permitted to invest in equity or equity linked instruments or debt instruments issued by a startup, irrespective of the sector in which it is engaged - Pricing mutually agreed between the buyer and seller
+- 3.1.3.
+Foreign Venture Capital Investment (FVCI): Foreign investment in specified ventures/ sectors identified by Government. - Investments under this route are governed by SEBI's Foreign Venture Capital Regulations and Foreign Exchange Management guidelines issued by Government of India and RBI - SEBI registration required Registration application and supporting documents to be submitted through online portal with application fees - Appointment of Custodian and an Authorised Dealer Bank are mandatory - Investments restricted to 10 sectors and startups of any sector - Pricing mutually agreed between the buyer and seller

 3.1.4.
-Non-Resident Indians (NRIs):

-Portfolio Investment route for entities classified as Non-Resident Indians (NRIs) and Overseas Citizens of India (OCI)
+Non - Resident Indians (NRIs): Portfolio Investment route Non-Resident Indians (NRI) and Overseas Citizen of India (OCI)

-- Appointment of a custodian is not compulsory - Investment in Listed securities and other securities permissible under FEMA - Individual Limit of 5% equity in any company, and an overall composite limit of 10%.
-This limit of 10% can be raised to 24% - Uniform KYC guidelines as prescribed by SEBI and RBI are applicable
+- Appointment of a custodian is not compulsory - Investment in Listed equities and debt and any other securities permissible under FEMA - Individual Limit of 5% of total paid up equity capital in any company, and an overall composite limit of 10%.
+This limit of 10% can be raised to 24%